Reading Notes for the novel THE HOURS BEFORE

 The meeting between Deborah and Kristina takes place at a time prior to the dreadful conflict of the First World War, but it is also on the eve of Deborah’s own personal conflict - the choice she must make between vengeance and forgiveness.
 Does she make the right choice in the end and how is she aided in her decision?

 How does the cult of Rascham distort ancient philosophies and religious teachings for its own ends?
-In particular, contrast the false, manipulative doctrines of Rascham and von Spiegler with that of the genuine mystical traditions referred to by Kristina and understood already to a certain extent by Hermann.
+In particular, contrast the false, manipulative doctrines of Rascham and von Spiegler with that of the genuine mystical traditions referred to by Kristina and understood already to a certain extent by Herman.

 The reflective surface plays an extensive role in the story in the hotel room, where Deborah is presented with her past in a triple mirror, a story which is itself divided into three parts.
 The antagonist Von Spiegler’s name means ‘mirror’ in German (Spiegel).
 How much of ourselves, our human frailties and readiness to be flattered and deceived might we also see in these mirrors?
 Reflection, meanwhile, is also a term that applies to the process of contemplation.
 Could the story also be about arriving at wisdom through the light of reason?